codemicro/codeChallenges/README.md

-# Code Challenges
+# Various bits of code

-A collection of bits of code I wrote because I was bored.
+A collection of bits of code I wrote because I was bored, or just to do a tiny, specific thing.

 ### Completed challenges